alancampos-ai/alancampos-ai/README.md

 Biography
 <br>
 <br>
 PhD candidate in Computational Sciences at the State University of Rio de Janeiro.
 BSc in Computer Science at the State University of Rio de Janeiro.
-Has experience in Applied and Computational Mathematics, working mainly on the following topics: Artificial Intelligence, Machine Learning, Deep Learning, Convolutional Neural Networks, Optimization, Pattern Recognition, and Computational Methods on Riemannian Manifolds.
+Has experience in Computer Science and Computational Mathematics, working mainly on the following topics: Artificial Intelligence, Machine Learning, Deep Learning, Convolutional Neural Networks, Optimization, Pattern Recognition, and Computational Methods on Riemannian Manifolds.
 <br>
 <br>